First thing in the morning, as the sun peeks over the trees and mist rises off the water, might just be the best time for a peaceful paddling trip on

 Rent a stand-up paddleboard or kayak from Lake Gaston Outfitters or have Lake Gaston Outdoor Rentals deliver a pontoon boat right to your vacation rental dock to explore beyond the shores.
 Dave Blodgett, owner of Lake Gaston Outfitters, will even deliver equipment to vacationers renting houses on Lake Gaston to use during their stay.

 After working up an appetite paddling, swimming, and building sandcastles, you need the perfect spot to fuel up.
-Head to Sunshine Grill in Weldon, housed in a renovated gas station, where owners Frank and Darlene Carter specialize in country cooking and make all the toppings from chili to slaw in-house.
+Head to Downtown Sports Bar & Grill in Littleton for a cold drink, cheeseburgers, and wings.

 Why head east when surfing lessons are available in Halifax County?
 WakeSurf NC uses powerboats that race across the water, creating waves so that experienced surfers and newbies alike can hang 10 on Lake Gaston.

 “It’s the most fun you can have on the water,” says owner Jay Baker.